davidgasquez/awesome-duckdb/README.md

 - [ADPivot](https://github.com/danilo-css/analytics-data-pivot) - No code tool built on top of DuckDB-Wasm and Pyodide that helps build pivot tables from databases of any size with a few clicks.
 - [Kepler.gl](https://kepler.gl/) - Kepler.gl is a powerful open source geospatial analysis tool for large-scale data sets, now embeds duckdb wasm to create geospatial layers.
 - [duckdb.yazi](https://github.com/wylie102/duckdb.yazi) - Preview csv/tsv, json, and Parquet files in the yazi file manager using duckdb.
 View the raw data, or a "summarized" view with data-types, min, max, avg etc. for all columns.
+- [Greybeam](https://www.greybeam.ai/) - Routes your Snowflake queries to a DuckDB powered warehouse to reduce costs and speed up queries.

 ## Backends